mpuzelj/home-setup/work-plan.md

 ## 8. Integration with Work Environment

-### 8.1 Hosting GitLab or GitHub
+### 8.1 Hosting GitLab
-- **Objective**: Host a version control system for personal and work-related projects.
+- **Objective**: Host GitLab CE for CI/CD pipelines.
 - **Steps**:
-  1. Decide between GitLab (self-hosted) or GitHub (if self-hosting is possible).
-  2. Set up the chosen platform in a container or VM on the home lab server.
+  1. Set up GitLab CE in a container or VM.
-  3. Configure access for:
-     - Personal use.
-     - Work-related projects.
+  2. Configure GitLab Runners for CI/CD pipelines.

 ### 8.2 Setting Up CI/CD Agents
 - **Objective**: Run CI/CD pipelines using home lab resources.
 - **Steps**:
   1. Install and configure CI/CD agents for:
-     - GitLab Runner (if using GitLab).
+     - GitLab Runner.
-     - GitHub Actions self-hosted runners (if using GitHub).
+     - GitHub Actions self-hosted runners.
+     - Azure DevOps agent.
-  2. Integrate the agents with the hosted version control system.
+  2. Configure all agents on the same VM if possible.
   3. Test CI/CD pipelines to ensure proper functionality.

 ### 8.3 Azure Integration
 - **Objective**: Integrate the home lab with Azure for DevOps and cloud management.
 - **Steps**:
-  1. Explore Azure Arc for managing on-premises resources.
-  2. Register the home lab server with Azure Arc.
+  1. Register the home lab server and VMs with Azure Arc.
-  3. Configure Azure services for:
+  2. Configure Azure services for:
      - Monitoring and management.
      - Deployment pipelines.
+  3. Set up Kubernetes on VMs and integrate with Azure Arc.
   4. Test integration to ensure seamless operation between the home lab and Azure.

+---

-### 8.4 Testing and Validation
+## 9. Testing and Validation
-- **Objective**: Ensure all integrations are functional and secure.
+- Test traffic forwarding and domain configuration.
-- **Steps**:
+- Verify WireGuard connectivity.
-  1. Test version control system access and functionality.
-  2. Run sample CI/CD pipelines to validate agent setup.
-  3. Verify Azure Arc integration and resource management.
+- Test file sharing and hosted services.
+- Validate CI/CD pipelines and Azure Arc integration.